biya-coin/biyaliquid-docs/.gitbook/developers/dapps/configure-react.md

 ## React - Library for building user interfaces

 React is currently one of the most popular UI Frameworks.
-We are going to help you configure React + the Vite builder with the `@injectivelabs` packages and some polyfills since you'll need them to interact with Crypto wallets.
+We are going to help you configure React + the Vite builder with the `@biya-coin` packages and some polyfills since you'll need them to interact with Crypto wallets.

 ### 1. Installing React